 Democrats think I am an imperialist white supremacist Christian cisgender capitalist heteropatriarchal male.
 Apparently however, these many demographic changes across the board [noted above] seem to agree that Trump’s slogan was acceptable, “Make America Great Again.”

-While another factor is border control, they also HATE Israel, and this is a reason they tend to support Democrats.
+They HATE (H-A-T-E) Israel, and this is a reason they tend to support Democrats.
 For instance, on his YouTube, David Duke endorsed Charles Barron for Congress (video on the left).
 Another endorsement for Hillary was from a KKK leader here in California (right video).

 So attributing racism to the GOP is silly, because as a whole, the almost 8,000 KKK members nation wide vote Democrat.
 AS DO ALL THE OTHER RACIST CULTS IN AMERICA (*booming megaphone affect in a cave*).
 NOT TO MENTION where all the hub-bub is when all these hate groups vote for Democrats in years past?